switchablenorms/CelebAMask-HQ/README.md

 ## Downloads
 * Google Drive: link
 * Baidu Pan: link
-* To obtain the password for data compression, please fill the google sheet: link
+* To obtain the password for folder decompression, please fill the google sheet: link
 ## Related work
-* CelebA dataset:
+* **CelebA** dataset:<br/>
 Liu et. al, "Deep Learning Face Attributes in the Wild", in IEEE International Conference on Computer Vision (ICCV), 2015
-* CelebA-HQ was collected from CelebA and further postprocessed by the following paper:
+* **CelebA-HQ** was collected from CelebA and further post-processed by the following paper:<br/>
 Karras et. al, "Progressive Growing of GANs for Improved Quality, Stability, and Variation", in Internation Conference on Reoresentation Learning (ICLR), 2018
 ## Citation
 [Paper Coming Soon !]